 There are a ton of facial scrubs on the market, and depending on the formulation you choose, they can help minimize breakouts, shrink pores, smooth fine lines and wrinkles, increase moisture for dewy skin, and more.
 The “best” one really boils down to what you want, the type of exfoliant you prefer, and just how much multitasking you want your product to do.

 Since we don’t mess around when it comes to skin care, we went straight to the experts and asked dermatologists to give us the scoop on the best of the best—the ones they recommend to their patients and use themselves.
 Scroll through to find your specific skin type or skin need and choose accordingly.
-Then, round out your skin care routine with the best sunscreens and anti-aging eye creams worth your money.
+Then, round out your skin care routine with the best sunscreens, facial cleansing brushes (like the Foreo Luna Mini 2), and anti-aging eye creams worth your money.

 The DefenAge 2-Minute Reveal Masque

 This award-winning exfoliating mask contains fine sugar crystals that slough away dead cells and debris to leave the skin feeling smoother.
 “It is gentle for all or most skin types and has a warming sensation,” says Bryan G. Forley, MD, a New York City plastic surgeon.
 “It also helps to minimize the appearance of pores and enhance skin radiance.”
 The best part?
 It takes just two minutes to get real results.

 Here’s how to do it: “Once or twice a week after cleansing, dry skin thoroughly and apply a dollop to your face and jawline,” says Dr. Forley.
 “Using dry fingertips, gently massage it in a circular motion for about 20 seconds, then wait two minutes and massage until the crystals are completely dissolved.
 Then rinse your face.”
 Follow with the best moisturizer for your skin type.